Computing and Using Minimal Polynomials: Introduction

-The first step was to implement algorithms for computing the minimal polynomial of an element of $R$ and of a $K$-endomorphism of~$R$ (see Algorithms~\ref{alg:MinPolyQuotElim}, \ref{alg:MinPolyQuotMat}, \ref{alg:MinPolyQuotDef}).
-They are described in Section 3, refine similar algorithms examined in~\cite{KR3}, and have been implemented in \cocoa (see~\cite{cocoa5} and \cite{cocoalib}) as indeed have all other algorithms described in this paper.
+The first step of our approach was to devise and implement good algorithms for computing the minimal polynomial of an element of $R$ and that of a $K$-endomorphism of~$R$ (see Algorithms~\ref{MinPoly:alg:MinPolyQuotMat}, and~\ref{MinPoly:alg:MinPolyQuotDef}).
+They are described in Section~\ref{MinPoly:sec:algms}, and refine similar algorithms examined in the book by~\citet{KR3}.
+They have been implemented in CoCoALib~\citep{cocoalib}, and are accessible from \cocoa~\citep{cocoa5}, as indeed are all other algorithms described in this paper.
+Although the theoretical content of Section~\ref{MinPoly:sec:algms} is essentially elementary, many remarks on implementation details are given to get the good performance shown in Table~\ref{MinPoly:tab:PrimeFields}.